MartinN11/2020-ws_domn/slides.md

 ### 7. Problems of Ownership

-> Example: automobile drivertrain with carious embedded sensors and complex softwares
+> Example: automobile drivertrain with complex softwares

 _Who owns the data being generated – the driver, the dealer, the OEM or the supplier?_